isabelandreatta1/Unit_3/DB Unit3 Project.md

 3. Record the time spent per activity
 4. Include 1 monkey in GUI and 2 personalised small icons
 5. Include calender for choosing date
-6. Record the accumulated time per category
-7. Include log-in with username and password
+6. Include log-in with username and password

 ## Criteria B: Design